Better-fitting, comprehensive coverage for cloud outages (that isn't cyber insurance)

 The takeaway is clear.
 The risks of cloud downtime are quantifiable.
 They merit their own policy, to provide optimal coverage.
 The requirements from a cloud downtime policy differ greatly from those offered by cyber policies.

-All of the above listed outage reasons are covered by the policy.
+• Coverage for cloud downtime, for whatever reason: All of the above listed outage reasons are covered by the policy.
 When the cloud provider fails and can’t provide service, you’re covered.

-Policies can kick in after an hour of downtime.
+• Short waiting periods and no deductibles: policies can kick in after an hour of downtime.
 Cyber policies usually have a waiting period of 10-24 hours and a significant cash deductible.

-Your policy will pay out within 15 business days after the outage event.
+• Fast payouts: Your policy will pay out within 15 business days after the outage event.
 There’s no complicated legal process and no bureaucracy.

-You know best how much you’ll need to recover after a cloud downtime event.
+• It’s parametric: You know best how much you’ll need to recover after a cloud downtime event.

+In parametric policies coverage amounts are predetermined and the triggers are transparent and clear.
 If the cloud services you insured and depend on crash, we’ll notify you.
 The payout is fast, with no need to prove damages after the event, and no tedious claims process.
 You’re free to use the payout amount as you see fit.
+There’s no doubt that cyber policies are critical to protecting your business against malicious attacks.
+But cloud downtime is very rarely malicious.
+It just happens because humans make mistakes.
+Your business needs to acknowledge this, and to mitigate the risk with relevant, up-to-date coverage that directly addresses the problem.